 Stay Focused on the Prize

-Know your goals and keep them simple.
+Know your goals and keep them in balance and simple.
 You don’t have to be “good” every weekend or every event.
 Plan out your season or plan for that one event.

 That way, when training gets difficult or the weather doesn’t cooperate, you still have that goal to keep you working